katjad/javascript101-handbook/gettingstarted_md.md

 We use Drop Box to share useful books and other resources.

 ##CodeHub Discussions
-See what we have been up to over the previous sessions on the [discussions board](https://github.com/CodeHubOrg/discussions/issues/).
+See what we have been up to over the previous sessions by reading Katja's excellent write ups on the [discussions board](https://github.com/CodeHubOrg/discussions/issues/).

 ##Operating System